reshamas/reshamas.github.io/_posts/2000-01-02-deploying-deep-learning-models-on-web-and-mobile.md

 ### Our Flask Web Application
 - Our Flask web app is available here:  [**food-img-classifier.herokuapp.com**](https://food-img-classifier.herokuapp.com)
 - Give it a try!
-Upload an image or add a UR
+Upload an image or add a URL.

 ---